isislovecruft/patternsinthevoid/content/pages/shit-tor-developers-say.md

     <isis>    the MAD SURGEON tries, like some übersketchoid, to sneak up on SUPERHELIX, but her superpower of BUTT ECHOLOCATION thwarts his maniacal plan
     <isis>    rising to her feet, SUPERHELIX sends an uppercut straight to the MAD SURGEON's big fat honking nose
     <isis>    KAAAAABLONK!!
 ---
+    <mikeperry> I am god at this whole think once commit twice thing
+    <mikeperry> or wait, I think I may have that backwards
+    <mikeperry> that must be my problem
+        -- 2014-01-16 #tor-dev
+---
+    <skruffy> oftc killed me
+    <infinity0> have you tried haskell?
+        -- 2014-01-20 #tor-dev
+---